kserve/modelmesh/src/main/java/com/ibm/watson/modelmesh/payload/README.md

 ```

 A `PayloadProcessor` can be configured by means of a whitespace separated `String` of URIs.
-In a URI like `logger:///pytorch1234?predict`:
+In a URI like `logger:///*?pytorch1234#predict`:
 * the scheme represents the type of processor, e.g., `logger`
-* the path represents the model id to observe, e.g., the `/pytorch1234` path will correspond to model with id `pytorch1234`
+* the query represents the model id to observe, e.g., `pytorch1234`
-* the query represents the method to observe, e.g., `predict`
+* the fragment represents the method to observe, e.g., `predict`

 Featured `PayloadProcessors`:
 * `logger` : logs requests/responses payloads  to `model-mesh` logs (_INFO_ level)